Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means something that is average or unremarkable.
-The phrase refers to a factory's production of ordinary items and does not literally describe running or milling but figuratively conveys the idea of something being typical, not extraordinary, making it idiomatic.
+The idiom refers to a factory's production of ordinary items and does not literally describe running or milling but figuratively conveys the idea of something being typical, not extraordinary, making it idiomatic.

 Origin: